kekkooo/NodeJsExperiments/readme.md

 ### Running Typescript solutions
 - Run the terminal (es.
 Powershell, Bash or OsX Terminal)
+- you need to install some Typings ( I will add more on that, I promise )
 - move to the folder containing the tutorial solutions you are interested in ( es. typescripting, for javascripting tutorial)
 - launch the preferred tutorial ( es. javascripting )
 - choose the excercise, then